Food-grade fish · cold-water · carnivore

 Montana permit required Montana requires aquaculture permit; introduction concerns for native cutthroat trout verified 2026-05-13

-Native to Europe, from Iceland and Scandinavia south to the Atlas Mountains of North Africa and east through Turkey to the Caspian basin.
-The species (Salmo trutta) is one of the most widely introduced freshwater fish in the world, now established on every continent except Antarctica.
-Brown trout are found in cold, well-oxygenated rivers and lakes.
-They're closely related to Atlantic salmon (same genus, Salmo) and share similar habitat requirements.
-Brown trout are arguably the most culturally important freshwater fish in Europe, central to the fly-fishing tradition and to regional cuisines from Scandinavia to the Mediterranean.
-The flesh is white to pink, firm, and well-flavored.
-Brown trout aquaculture is established primarily in Europe and is smaller in scale than rainbow trout farming.
+Salmo trutta is native to cool fresh waters across Europe and beyond, from Iceland and the British Isles east to the Caspian basin, into western Asia, and south to the Atlas Mountains of North Africa.
+It is one of the most widely stocked freshwater fish in the world, now established on every continent except Antarctica through angling-driven introductions.
+The fish lives in cold, well-oxygenated rivers and lakes and is a close relative of the Atlantic salmon in the genus Salmo.
+It is arguably the most culturally significant freshwater fish in Europe, at the heart of the fly-fishing tradition and of regional cooking from Scandinavia to the Mediterranean.
+The flesh is white to pink, firm, and well flavored.
+Adults commonly run 30 to 50 cm and a kilogram or a few, though lake fish can grow much larger, and the species can live around twenty years.
+Brown trout farming is centered in Europe and runs at a smaller scale than rainbow trout.

 Climate and outdoor ponds